Table of contents

 Corporate networks are now highly complex, especially since the networks used to connect the IT environments have expanded in size to include cloud, virtual, personal, and mobile devices.

-Further discovery for these network assets might discover connected network storage devices and assets that connect remotely.
+Further network asset discovery might encompass connected network storage devices and assets that connect remotely.

 Asset discovery can capture data about all of your servers.
-Unless your organization has had exceptional configuration management processes and procedures in place from day one, it is highly likely that you will not have accurate information about these critical assets.
+Unless your organization has had exceptional configuration management processes and procedures in place from day one, it is highly unlikely that you have accurate information about these critical assets.

 Asset discovery can be at a high level when you discover just how many server assets you have and what type they are.
 Asset discovery can also go deeper, finding out critical information for both hardware and software assets associated with these servers.